datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 ### Causality at the "wrong" answer

 > One day a monk asked me, 'Does an enlightened person fall under the law of cause and effect or not?'
 I replied, 'Such a person does not fall under the law of cause and effect.' **With this** I was reborn five hundred times as a fox.

+"**With this**" - Was he transformed immediately?
+Was he transformed at the end of his life?
+Like... nothing happened between his answer and the end of his life to compensate for this?
+So he's always believed this doctrine and that's his fault?

 Dogen: _"If being reduced to the state of a wild fox was the inevitable consequence of answering a trainee’s question inaccurately, then [...] senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes."_